nitayalon/nitayalon.github.io/_pages/active_research.md

 author_profile: true
 ---

-# Projects
 Here you can find a description of my currecnt, future and past projects.

 ## Cognitive Hierarchies in MARL
-I am particularly interested in how cognitive hierarchies influence agent behavior and decision-making processes in MARL environments.
+I am very interested in how cognitive hierarchies influence agent behavior and decision-making processes in MARL environments.
 This involves studying how agents model and predict the actions of other agents and the impact of these models on overall system performance.

 ### Deception in Multi-Agent Systems
 In this contexnt, a key area of my research is the emergence of deceptive strategies in multi-agent systems.
-I investigate how and why agents develop deceptive behaviors and the implications of these behaviors for the stability and efficiency of multi-agent interactions.
+I investigate how and why agents develop deceptive behaviours and the implications of these behaviours for the stability and efficiency of multi-agent interactions.
+In addition, my work also explains how anti-social behaviours arise from deceptive environement.
+Lastly, I propose a model-free solution to cope with deceptive opponents with bounded computational resources.

 #### Relevant Papers:
 <ul>